 Here's this week's GAA inter-county schedule and TV coverage

-TG4 will have live coverage of the four games with Kerry facing Mayo in the Division 1 showpiece on Sunday, preceded by Kildare against Offaly in the Division 3 showdown.
+The new GAA+ streaming service is covering three Connacht quarter-finals next weekend from Ruislip, Castlebar, and Gaelic Park.

-Then on Saturday, the Division 2 final sees Monaghan face Roscommon, while Wexford play Limerick in Division 4.
+Then on Sunday afternoon, TG4 have a double-header of hurling league action from Leeside as Offaly play Waterford and Cork host Tipperary.

-There’s a busy schedule of provincial underage championship games this week, along with ladies football and camogie league ties on Saturday.
+There’s also a busy schedule of provincial underage championship games this week.

 O’Neills Munster U20 Hurling Championship